Skip to main content

 📊 Want a detailed breakdown?

-Get a detailed breakdown showing how Canadian immigration law relates to your circumstances — with relevant IRPA sections, complexity overview, and next steps reference.
+Get a detailed breakdown showing how Canadian immigration law relates to your circumstances, with relevant IRPA sections, complexity overview, and next steps reference.

 View Deep Dives → From $49.99

-The Refugee Assistance Program (RAP)
+The Resettlement Assistance Program (RAP)

-Government-Assisted Refugees (GARs) receive more intensive support through the Refugee Assistance Program (RAP), administered by IRCC and delivered through Resettlement Assistance Program (RAP) service providers across Canada.
+Government-Assisted Refugees (GARs) receive more intensive support through the Resettlement Assistance Program (RAP), administered by IRCC and delivered through RAP service providers across Canada.
+RAP focuses on the first weeks and months after arrival, covering immediate needs and income support while a refugee gets on their feet.

 • Immediate needs on arrival: Airport reception, temporary lodging, basic household setup items, orientation to the community.